-Good for such directories as: /var/mail /var/cron/tabs /var/tmp /tmp samhain reads the file signature database at startup and creates an in-memory copy.
+Good for such directories as: /var/mail /var/cron/tabs /var/tmp /tmp This tip has been provided by Brian A. Seklecki samhain reads the file signature database at startup and creates an in-memory copy.
 This in-memory copy is then dynamically updated to reflect changes in the file system.